How to Reduce Your Carbon Footprint

 5 Ways to Reduce Your Carbon Footprint at Home

 The global scope of climate change can feel so massive that we struggle to even wrap our heads around it, much less understand how it affects us directly or what we can do about it.
-Here are some ways to take action:
+Here are some ways to reduce your carbon footprint at home and at work:

 To prevent all this pollution, we want to keep unnecessary waste to a minimum and make the most out of what we buy.
 If you have a choice between plastic and glass or aluminum, always go for glass or aluminum.
 Their industrial recycling process is easy and widely available, while the vast majority of plastics never get recycled.